Key takeaways

 - Organizations requiring on-premise/self-hosted deployment

-- Highly regulated industries needing audit trails (unclear compliance story)
+- Highly regulated industries needing audit trails (compliance support is Enterprise-tier only)

 Viability Assessment